What Is the Relationship?

 Should you stop drinking caffeine?
 Not necessarily – if it is working for you.
 Personally for health reasons, I am a strong proponent of drinking it in moderation – one or two cups in the morning.
 Too much of any stimulate is never a good thing and will eventually takes its toll, especially on the heart.

 More than five cups a day, (500-600 milligrams of caffeine) moves you into a danger zone and your body will be over-caffeinated.
+There is a definite relationship between caffeine and productivity – but it is important to be clear that it is positive in the short term, but negative in the long-term.

 If you are not willing – or feel that it is impossible to give up – at least consider cutting back.